MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-custom-app.md

 <img src="media\add-destination-custom-app-enhanced\eventhub-keys.png" alt="[A screenshot showing the Event Hub keys in the Details pane of the eventstream.]" width="900" />

-The **Sample code** page in Event Hub tab offers ready-to-use code with the required connection keys information in Event hub included.
+The **Sample code** page in Event Hubs tab offers ready-to-use code with the required connection keys information in Event hub included.
 Simply copy and paste it into your application for use.

 <img src="media\add-destination-custom-app-enhanced\eventhub-sample-code.png" alt="[A screenshot showing the Event Hub Sample code in the Details pane of the eventstream.]" width="900" />